natheerkhalil/repeatbeats/README.md

 Music notes - lyrics (can also be used for notes)
 Share - share video

-## Structure

-Most of the important parts of the project are on the Home.vue file - this is the only place the users' videos & playlists are accessible and can be edited, added, shared, or deleted.
-You're probably not interested in the other pages, which are more account/legal related.
-However, if you feel a page could benefit from a visual change, feel free to contribute.

 ## Languages

 The frontend (this repository) uses a Vue SPA.
 The backend uses Laravel.

-## Contributions

-Contributions are welcome!
-If you've been using the app and feel it could be improved in some way, feel free to either:
-- Report any bugs you find (you can also use the 'feedback' feature on the website itself)
-- Suggest any ideas you think would be cool to implement
-- Contribute any code you want to see

-## How to contribute

-1. Fork this repository
-2. Clone that repository
-3. Add your contributions
-4. Commit & push your code
-5. I will review the pull request & merge it

 ## Support